tylermong/magellan-tsp/README.md

 ## Team Workload Allocation

 The general methodology of assigning work to group members was to assign roles to members according to their strengths.
 For example, Tyler and Alexis were assigned to be the main code reviewers as they were the most experienced in programming.
-Tyler also headed the role of providing the rest of the group with seeded runs so that we had more direction and impact with our algorithms.
 Alexis came up with the idea for the project and acted as a project lead as well.
 Tasnim was assigned the role of implementing Haversine Distance given her strength in math.
 Michael and Owen worked on the bulk of the documentation including this, the report, and the project proposal.

 In terms of coding contributions every group member was given at the least one algorithm to implement.
 These are the coding contributions listed out: